anmarkoulis/layered-architecture/docs/presentation.md

 ## The Legacy & Issues
 - Legacy Django projects with suboptimal structure
-- Fat models at best, spaghetti code at worst
+- Fat models at best, implicit architecture with spaghetti code at worst
 - Performance issues from sync code and ORM queries
 - Hard to implement new features
 - Limited async capabilities